Rakeshmonkee/DMA/Vivado Customisations/Readme.md

 ## Automatically generate and customise ip core for pcileech-fpga-4.14/PCIeSquirrel

+This is just something I made in 20 mins for fun.
+Not really a purpose to use but use it if you want.

 > [!NOTE]
 > You will need to go into each file and change the file location to the dir of your project
 >